alphagov/accessible-autocomplete/README.md

 `dropdownArrow` is a React element that will be used to render the arrow icon when `showAllValues` is set to `true`.
 It defaults to the `<DropdownArrowDown />` element.

+`className` is a string denoting the className to be appended to the wrapper element.
+Defaults to `''`

 ### Internationalization

 `tNoResults` is a function that receives no arguments and should return the text used in the dropdown to indicate that there are no results.
 Defaults to `() => <span>No results found</span>`